FasterVAR: Plug-and-Play Acceleration for Visual Autoregressive Models: Conclusion

 \section{Conclusion}

-In this work, we address the computational inefficiency of visual autoregressive (VAR) models by first conducting a systematic analysis of their inference process.
+In this work, we address the computational inefficiency of visual autoregressive (VAR) models via a systematic analysis of their inference process.
 We identify three distinct stages—semantic establishment, structure establishment, and fidelity refinement—showing that early steps secure core content while later steps only refine details.
-Leveraging this insight, we propose \textbf{StageVAR}, a plug-and-play, training-free acceleration method that exploits semantic irrelevance (bypassing text conditioning) and low-rank features (reducing feature space) in the fidelity refinement stage.
-Experiments on GenEval and DPG benchmarks validate \ourmethod’s effectiveness: it achieves a 3.4× speedup over baselines with negligible performance drops.
+Leveraging this insight, we propose \ourmethod, a plug-and-play, training-free acceleration method that exploits semantic irrelevance (bypassing text conditioning) and low-rank features (reducing feature space) in the fidelity refinement stage.
+Benchmark experiments validate our method, achieving a $3.4\times$ speedup over baselines with negligible performance drop.
 This work advances efficient VAR inference, offering a practical solution to balance speed and quality.